anthem-ai/spire-federation/k8s/README.md

-# Instructions
+# Kubernetes Instructions

-# Customize Variables
+## Customize Variables

-Before proceeding, you will need to set some variables specific to your configuration.
-Update all values that are set to `REPLACE_ME` in the `uat.values.yaml` or `prod.values.yaml` file:
+Before proceeding, some variables specific to your configuration will need to be set.
+Copy `example.values.yaml` to a new file (ie: `values.yaml`) and update all values that are set to `REPLACE_ME`:

 ```yaml
 ########### CUSTOMIZE VALUES IN THIS SECTION ###########